musketeer07/Sign-Language-Recognition/README.md

 # Group P
 ## **American Sign Language**

-People with special needs have always struggled to communicate and express themselves.
-The general public's failure to acquire sign language is causing a communication vacuum, and as a result, the specially-abled have limited access to school and nearly no opportunities for gainful employment.
+Communication and self-expression have always been difficult for people with special needs.
+Due to a communication gap created by the general public's inability to learn sign language, people with disabilities have little access to education and few prospects for successful work.

-We accessed this problem statement and tried our best to fill in the GAP and make life easier for them.
+We examined this problem description and did our utmost to close any gaps and we took steps to improve the situation with our project's effor.

 Presentation Link - check here